 “Power concedes nothing without a demand.
 It never did and it never will.
 Find out just what any people will quietly submit to, and you have found out the exact amount of injustice and wrong which will be imposed upon them; and these will continue till they are resisted…”

 Those students who are afraid to use the restroom during the day for fear of being beat up for being part of the LGBTQ community.
 Many of our kids in that community end up seeking other options than the traditional classroom.
 They end up in Alternative Learning Centers, they take their courses online, or they drop out.
 In the worst cases, they commit suicide.
 There are a number of examples of some these things happening in the Stillwater district.
-And while I don’t know of anyone who has taken their own life yet, it’s a very real possibility.
+And while I do not know of anyone who has taken their own life yet in this area, it is a very real possibility and has happened around the Metro Area here.
 The suicide rates among our LGBTQ students are much higher than their straight peers.

-While there are many reasons why I was prompted to run for the school board, this is one that helped solidify my decision after seeing this happening in our district.
+While there are many reasons why I was prompted to run for the school board in my. community (and just as many reasons for why I came in last) this is one that helped solidify my decision after seeing this happening in our district.

 While there is plenty to do at home with children as far as talking to them about the issue, there are things that schools can do to promote an environment where our students feel welcomed and supported.
 I also will never use the word tolerate.
 Our children don’t deserve to be tolerated; they deserve acceptance, support, true equity.

 OutFront MN, a LGBTQ advocacy group, has a whole list of resources for schools to review and adopt.
 They document the law relating to Equal Access and preventing discrimination, but they also have Gender Inclusion policies for our board to adopt.
 If you want to advocate for our students, please consider starting here. https://www.outfront.org/youth-schools